con2/infrastructure/roles/pgadmin4/README.md

 ## Manual steps

 After setting up a new instance, log into it in the browser and set up the database server in pgAdmin4.
 You will need to create a PostgreSQL user for that.
 If you used a Docker link, use the link alias (likely `postgres`) as the DB hostname.

+## Uninstallation

+Use the `pgadmin4/uninstall` role.
+Removes the container and nginx config.
+Won't remove the PostgreSQL user.